16 Tips for Building the Perfect Home Office

 - Create a

-de-cluttering before getting down to work - A switched on computer, so you don’t have to wait for the startup process
+- Have a switched on computer, so you don’t have to wait for the startup process

 Being able to work from home is one of the best things about running an

-There are a few simple tricks you can use to create a more comfortable and productive home office.
+There are a few simple tricks you can use to build a more comfortable and productive home office.
 Choosing the right decor, installing ambient lighting and maintaining a clean office environment will help you get more done.